Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Methodology and data

-To calculate these indices, we use the \href{https://pypi.org/project/power-bdd/}{power-bdd python package}, which calculates the power indices by writing the game in a binary decision diagram (BDD) form \citep{Bolus2011}. \citet{Wilms2020} verifies that this method works much faster in certain situations, as the dynamic programming approach.
+To calculate these indices, we use the \href{https://pypi.org/project/power-bdd/}{power-bdd python package}, which calculates the power indices by writing the game in a binary decision diagram (BDD) form \citep{Bolus2011}.
+The straightforward calculation of the Banzhaf index for all players has a time-complexity of order $n2^n$, while \citet{Bolus2011} algorithm has $O(nq \log(q))$ for one-tier games \citep{Wilms2020}.